AdaCore/training_material/courses/spark_for_ada_programmers/labs/130_autoactive_proof.lab.rst

 Auto-active Proof Lab
 -----------------------

-- Find the :filename:`130_autoactive_proof` sub-directory in :filename:`source`.
+- Find the :filename:`130_autoactive_proof` sub-directory in :filename:`source`

-   + You can copy it locally, or work with it in-place.
+   + You can copy it locally, or work with it in-place
-   + Open a command prompt in that directory.
+   + Open a command prompt in that directory

-- Windows: From the command line, run the :filename:`gpr_project_path.bat` file to set up your project path.
+- Windows: From the command line, run the :filename:`gpr_project_path.bat` file to set up your project path

    + The file resides in the :filename:`source` folder you installed.
    + Pass in the version of SPARK you have installed (e.g. :command:`gpr_project_path 25.1`).